 What is the weekly LinkedIn invitation limit?

 LinkedIn limits how many LinkedIn invitations you can send each week.
 The limit is currently set to 100 invites per week.
 If you try to send more than 100 LinkedIn connections each week, Linkedin will display a message that says “You’ve reached the weekly invitation limit” as seen below:

 As you can see, LinkedIn is encouraging you to send less than 100 weekly LinkedIn invitations to “encourage better networks”.

 They’re also tactfully trying to get you send a LinkedIn InMail instead – which is something you’ll need a Linkedin premium account for.

 See also: How to get a LinkedIn premium discount (up to 95% off!)

 Can you remove the LinkedIn weekly invite limit?

-You can’t technically remove the LinkedIn weekly invite limit, but there are ways you can still get round it and send more than 100 LinkedIn invites per week.
+You can’t technically remove the LinkedIn weekly invite limit, but there are ways you can get around it and send more than 100 LinkedIn invites per week.